-No safe harbor under the Federal anti-kickback statute would be available for either stream of remuneration.
-For example, the safe harbor protecting certain price reductions offered by health care providers to their contracted health plans would not apply to the Network Hospitals' discounts on the inpatient deductibles.
-16 There is no written agreement between either of the Medigap Plans and the Network Hospitals, as would be required by the safe harbor, and each Network Hospital's price reduction would be with respect to only a specific part of its charges for Medicare covered inpatient hospital services, i.e., the Medicare Part A inpatient deductible, not its total charges.
-17 As another example, the safe harbor protecting price reductions offered to eligible managed care organizations by its contractors also would not apply because the Medigap Plans would not meet the safe harbor definition of "eligible managed care organization."
+No safe harbor under the Federal anti-kickback statute is available for either stream of remuneration.
+For example, the safe harbor protecting certain price reductions offered by health care providers to their contracted health plans does not apply to the Network Hospitals' discounts on the inpatient deductibles.
+16 There is no written agreement between the Medigap Plan and the Network Hospitals, as is required by the safe harbor, and each Network Hospital's price reduction is with respect to only a specific part of its charges for Medicare covered inpatient hospital services, i.e., the Medicare Part A inpatient deductible, not its total charges.
+17 As another example, the safe harbor protecting price reductions offered to eligible managed care organizations by its contractors also does not apply because the Medigap Plan does not meet the safe harbor definition of "eligible managed care organization."
 18

-However, for the combination of reasons set forth below, we find the Network Hospitals' discounts on Policyholders' Medicare Part A inpatient deductibles and the Medigap Plans' offer of the premium credit pose a minimal risk of fraud and abuse under the Federal anti-kickback statute.
+However, for the combination of reasons set forth below, we find the Network Hospitals' discounts on Policyholders' Medicare Part A inpatient deductibles and the Medigap Plan's offer of the premium credit pose a minimal risk of fraud and abuse under the Federal anti-kickback statute.

-First, we believe it is unlikely that these two streams of remuneration would result in overutilization of health care items or services or pose a risk of increased costs to Federal health care programs.
-The Medigap Plans are offerors of Medigap policies, with financial responsibility for all Policyholder costs that their policies may cover.
-Because it is generally in the Medigap Plans' financial interest to ensure appropriate utilization and costs, we believe it is unlikely that they would use either the offer of a premium credit to their Policyholders or savings realized from the Network Hospitals' discounts on the Medicare Part A inpatient deductibles19 to promote inappropriate utilization by their Policyholders.
-Moreover, we believe it is unlikely the premium credit would serve as an improper inducement to Policyholders to utilize inpatient care considering:
+First, we believe it is unlikely that these two streams of remuneration will result in overutilization of health care items or services or pose a risk of increased costs to Federal health care programs.
+The Medigap Plan is an offeror of Medigap policies, with financial responsibility for all Policyholder costs that its policies may cover.
+Because it is generally in the Medigap Plan's financial interest to ensure appropriate utilization and costs, we believe it is unlikely that it will use either the offer of a premium credit to its Policyholders or savings realized from the Network Hospitals' discounts on the Medicare Part A inpatient deductibles19 to promote inappropriate utilization by its Policyholders.
+Moreover, we believe it is unlikely the premium credit serves as an improper inducement to Policyholders to utilize inpatient care considering: (i) that, as the Medigap Plan represented, patients generally do not control whether they are admitted as an inpatient because this is a clinical decision;20 and (ii) the form of the premium credit (i.e., the premium credit